tobiasvl/tobiasvl.github.io/_posts/2020-06-09-space-invaders.md

 {% include figure image_path="/assets/images/space_invaders_scanlines.png" caption="Screenshot from [this video](https://www.youtube.com/watch?v=DJMr36hLY38)" %}

 This is a common visual effect, which many emulators provide.
 However, they often forget that the monitor in the cabinet is rotated.
-The scanline effect should obviously be applied before rotating, which would produce horizontal scanlines rather than vertical.
+The scanline effect should obviously be applied before rotating, producing vertical scanlines rather than horizontal.

 In addition, the scanlines should only affect the image on the actual CRT monitor.
 This is projected onto artwork of a desolate moon.
 Some emulators apply the scanline effect to this image as well, which is incorrect.

 Gel overlay colors
 ------------------

 Most _Space Invaders_ emulators use bright, primary colors for its gel overlay, like shown above.
-The overlay is placed like this (image from [The Cutting Room Floor](https://tcrf.net/Space_Invaders_(Arcade)):
+The overlay is placed like this (image from [The Cutting Room Floor](https://tcrf.net/Space_Invaders_(Arcade\)):

 ![](/assets/images/space_invaders_overlay.png)